CamilleSouvigny/CamilleSouvigny/Twitter_Persception_Evolution/README.md

-# Analysis of twitter's perception through time by its users
+# Analysis of twitter's perception through time

 This projects aims to analyse twittos perception of twitter through time, to see how specific events impact twitter's perception.